RinLovesYou/gettrdl/README.md

 # GettrDl

 This is a simple command line tool to yoink videos from gettr.com.<br>
-expect this to break at any moment as i am blatantly poking at the api with no guarantee that it will stay this way I will maintain this as long as gettr is funny
+expect this to break at any moment as i am blatantly poking at the api with no guarantee that it will stay this way. <br>
+I will maintain this as long as gettr is funny

 A web version also exists [here](https://gettr.rinlovesyou.com).